-I.D.
-Resources

-- I.D.1.
-The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education. - I.D.1.a) There must be an acute care hospital with dedicated general pediatric inpatient service.
-(Core) - I.D.1.b) Facilities and services, including a comprehensive laboratory, pathology, and imaging, must be available.
-(Core) - I.D.1.c) An adequate number and variety of pediatric hospital medicine patients ranging in age from newborn through young adulthood must be available to provide a broad experience for the fellows. - I.D.2.
+- I.D.
+Resources - I.D.1.
+The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education. - I.D.1.a) The primary clinical site must include operating rooms, ambulatory clinic facilities, recovery rooms, intensive care units, blood banks, diagnostic laboratories, and imaging services.
+(Core) - I.D.1.a).(1) Access to appropriate facilities for the management of complications must be available at all times.
+(Core) - I.D.1.b) Research infrastructure must be adequate in scope, equipment, statistical support, and personnel to conduct scholarly activity.
+(Core) - I.D.2.
 The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - I.D.2.a) access to food while on duty; (Core) - I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)